Adlink-ROS/rqx59x_gpio_example/canbus_example_python/README.md

 ```
 ![image](https://github.com/Jason-Lee0/controller_example/assets/56862464/ce35ca6d-8866-4485-bc45-7e607156f512)

 ERROR-ACTIVE is the normal state.
-If occur error, it will show ERROR-PASSIVE.
+If occur error, it will show ERROR-PASSIVE/ BUS-OFF .

 - Use "dmesg" to check the setup info of can device.
 ```